// research

 // research interests

-We establish the existence of a new symmetric trace-free tensor conformal invariant of hypersurface embeddings in even-dimensional conformal manifolds, completing the family of conformal fundamental forms.
-The object has important links to global problems and to the Poincaré–Einstein boundary value problem.
+We establish a new symmetric trace-free tensor conformal invariant of hypersurface embeddings in even-dimensional conformal manifolds, completing the family of conformal fundamental forms, with connections to the Poincaré–Einstein boundary value problem.

-We study the geometric invariant theory of null hypersurfaces, developing a Carrollian hypersurface calculus for intrinsic and extrinsic differential invariants.
-Motivated by black hole thermodynamics, we argue that a connection with torsion is the most natural object to study Carrollian manifolds.
+We study the geometric invariant theory of null hypersurfaces, developing a Carrollian hypersurface calculus for intrinsic and extrinsic differential invariants of black hole horizons.

-We explicitly compute the extrinsic Paneitz operator and apply it to obtain an extrinsically-coupled Q-curvature for embedded four-manifolds, the anomaly in renormalized volumes for conformally compact five-manifolds, and generalized Willmore energies in all even dimensions.
+We explicitly compute the extrinsic Paneitz operator and apply it to obtain an extrinsically-coupled Q-curvature for embedded four-manifolds and generalized Willmore energies in all even dimensions.

-We construct a sequence of conformally invariant higher fundamental forms and show that their vanishing is a necessary and sufficient condition for a conformally compact metric to be conformally related to an asymptotically Poincaré-Einstein metric.
+We construct conformally invariant higher fundamental forms and show their vanishing is necessary and sufficient for a conformally compact metric to be conformally related to an asymptotically Poincaré–Einstein metric.